jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 doing it because of a very pragmatic calculation:
 I'm convinced that secular societies have no way of inclulcating the virtues needed to sustain the discipline necessary for the maintenance of such a world order.
-Look at what the Pax Americana has done to rehabilitate the discredited notions of nationalism and race superiority!
+Look at what the post-Cold War Pax Americana has done to rehabilitate the discredited notions of nationalism and race superiority!
 If secular societies can't maintain the necessary discipline for its citizenship to avoid such